 BY GRAHAM BOYD & JACK REARDON

-The climate crisis, 17 sustainability development goals, and the personal challenges we are facing cannot be solved if we just try harder.
-Just as Picasso and Einstein realised a century ago, when problems are insoluble, it’s was because the way we’re looking at the world is the problem.
+The climate crisis, 17 sustainable development goals, and the personal challenges we are facing cannot be solved if we just try harder.
+Just as Picasso and Einstein realised a century ago, when problems are insoluble, it’s because the way we’re looking at the world is the problem.
 Rebuild is a toolkit filled with new lenses we can all use to solve challenges, from our personal challenges through to our global ones.
-And they are connected.
+(Btw, they’re inseparably connected.)

 Get your printed copy from your favourite online retailer. ebook and hardback will be released in December.
 And if you cannot afford one of these, or want to peek inside before buying, we’ll soon have a pay-what-you-want pdf available to download from here.